Use ShareFile with XenMobile

 - Provides secure mobile access to existing on-premises storage repositories such as SharePoint sites and network file shares.

 - Doesn’t require that you set up a ShareFile subdomain or host Citrix Files data.

-- Provides users with mobile access to data through the Citrix Files mobile productivity apps for iOS and Android.
-Users can edit Microsoft Office documents.
-Users can also preview and annotate Adobe PDF files from mobile devices.
+- Provides you the mobile access to data through the Citrix Files mobile productivity apps for iOS and Android.
+You can edit Microsoft Office documents.
+Also, you can preview and annotate Adobe PDF files from mobile devices.

 - Complies with security restrictions against leaking user information outside of the corporate network.

 - Provides simple setup of storage zone connectors through the XenMobile console.
 If you later decide to use the full Citrix Files functionality with XenMobile, you can change the configuration in the XenMobile console.